tawasta/helpdesk/project_issue_stage/README.rst

 * Tracks stages changes to save the cycle
 * Adds tab to issue form
 * Adds default stages for project with issues
+* Adds public name to stages, which is shown in portal

 Configuration
 =============